 Congressman Chris Collins represents New York’s 27th Congressional District in the House of Representatives.
 The 27th District of New York includes 105 towns spread out over eight counties in Western New York and the Finger Lakes.
-The residents of NY-27 first elected Mr. Collins to Congress in November of 2012 and he won reelection in November of 2016.
+The residents of NY-27 first elected Mr. Collins to Congress in November of 2012 and he won reelection in November of 2016 and November of 2018.

 Previously, Congressman Collins served on the House Small Business, Agriculture and Science, Space and Technology committees, and The House Energy and Commerce Comittee.

 Chris comes to Capitol Hill with extensive experience in both the private and public sectors.
 Before serving as Erie County Executive, Chris built a career as a business owner and entrepreneur, creating and saving hundreds of American jobs.